 It happens before the beginning of every session.
 I will receive an email from an eager student who wants to know how to complete their first assignment.
 As always, I direct the student to the assignment requirements and the rubric.
 And I am always reminded, this is the student who will be my rock-star for the class.
 This is the student that asks questions…weekly and sometimes daily.

-I see students from a variety of academic backgrounds, the students have a broad range of interest, goals and skills.
+I see students from a variety of academic backgrounds, the students have a broad range of interests, goals and skills.
 However, the one thing that stands out to me time and time again is that my most successful students have one very important thing in common: they aren’t afraid to ask questions.

 So here’s the question: why is it so important to ask questions in an online class?